Partial solar eclipse

 These eclipses all take place during a single eclipse season.

-An eclipse season is an approximate 35-day period during which it’s inevitable for at least 2 (and possibly 3) eclipses to take place.
+An eclipse season is an approximately 35-day period during which it’s inevitable for at least two (and possibly three) eclipses to take place.
 The current eclipse season has two eclipses: October 25 and November 8, 2022.

 Maps and data